INTERVIEW ANSD LIVE PHOTOS BY MARKO SYRJÄLÄ

-Metal-Rules: …and then later you had a band called ‘Samantha’, but in between, were there any other bands?
+Metal-Rules: Later, you had a band called Samantha, but were there any other bands in between?

-Bobby: Sure, a lot of bands in between, there was Tusk, The Bonney Parker Band and Growing Gun.
-It must have been more, but that’s all I can remember, it was a long time ago.
+Bobby: Sure, I played with many bands in between.
+There was Tusk, The Bonney Parker Band, and Growing Gun.
+It must have been more, but that’s all I can remember.
+It was a long time ago.

 Bobby: That’s true.

-Bobby: Well, Ritchie, when he approached me he said: “If you don’t get the ‘KISS’ gig, I’d like to get together and jam with you.”
-I said “I wanna jam with you no matter what.
-And let’s see how it goes.” and he asked me to join Rainbow and I was on hold from Kiss and I still didn’t know.
-So, after a couple of days not hearing from KISS, I told Ritchie, I said “Look, I want the gig.”
-He goes “What if KISS calls?”
-I said I’ll tell them I got a gig.
-And a couple of days later I got a letter from them [KISS] saying thanks, but no thanks.
+Bobby: Well, Ritchie, when he approached me, he said: “If you don’t get the ‘KISS’ gig, I’d like to get together and jam with you.”
+I said, “I wanna jam with you no matter what.
+And let’s see how it goes.” and he asked me to join Rainbow, and I was on hold from KISS, and I still didn’t know.
+So, after a couple of days not hearing from KISS, I told Ritchie, I said, “Look, I want the gig.”
+He goes, “What if KISS calls?”
+I said I’d let them know I got another gig already.
+And a couple of days later, I got a letter from them KISS saying thanks, but no thanks.

 Metal-Rules: Do you remember which songs you played with KISS for the audition?

-Metal-Rules: If you would have gotten the gig, you should have chosen a make-up of your own, what would you have been?
+Metal-Rules: If you had gotten the gig, you should have chosen a make-up of your own; what would you have been?

 Bobby: The invisible man make-up “laughs”… I don’t know?
 But I didn’t get it, so I didn’t have to worry about it.

-Metal-Rules: Well after that you joined to Rainbow and you did two albums with them.
+Metal-Rules: Well, you got the gig Rainbow, and you then recorded two albums with the band.
 How was it working with Ritchie Blackmore?